tiangolo/dockerswarm.rocks/docs/index.md

 See [Docker Swarm Mode or Kubernetes](swarm-or-kubernetes.md) for more information.

-If you want to see alternative resources, you could check the [awesome-swarm](https://github.com/BretFisher/awesome-swarm). 🤓
+If you want to see alternative resources, you could check the [awesome-swarm](https://github.com/BretFisher/awesome-swarm) list for more resources about Docker Swarm Mode. 🤓

 ## Why?